 – From Nancy Gordon, Founder

 My interest in mental health issues actually began when I was in High School where I volunteered with the State Psychiatric Hospital and with a Crisis Call-in Center.
 This is where I learned that I wanted to help people who were struggling with mental illness.
 My quest to provide exceptional, quality mental health care started with the phenomenal training I received during my MSW education and internships at U. Denver, Simmons and McLean Hospital in 1983-1985.
 There, I was exposed to the best clinical education, and cutting edge programs and supervisors.
-For the next 20 years I had the good fortune to be able to continue to grow professionally while at the Brattleboro Retreat working alongside some of the most remarkable doctors, social workers and psychologists I’ve ever met.
-Due to the liberal continuing education funding we were allowed, and because the Retreat was a renowned center for providing continuing education programs I was privy to be able to enhance my learning to a degree that is unmatched by most of my peers.
+For the next 20 years I had the good fortune to be able to continue to grow professionally while at the Brattleboro Retreat in Vermont, working alongside some of the most remarkable doctors, social workers and psychologists I’ve ever met.
+Due to the liberal continuing education funding we were allowed, and because the Retreat was a renowned center for providing continuing education programs I was privy to be able to enhance my learning to a degree that was unmatched by most of my peers.
 In 1996 I attended a one-day orientation to Dialectical Behavior Therapy that was being provided in an adolescent state-run program in Massachusetts.
 At that time, I was Clinical Director of a large adolescent residential program and frankly, we weren’t having as much success as I would have liked with the treatment we were providing.
 Well, I was hooked.
 It was clear to me that not only was this treatment model effective, but it also matched my philosophy, style and beliefs.
 It took me 2 years to convince the administration that it would be worthwhile to pay the thousands of dollars to train a team but we finally got approval and 6 of us set out for the Intensive Training in DBT, finishing in 1998.
-This was early on in the dissemination of DBT (Marsha Linehan had just published her books in 1993) and I started one of the first adolescent DBT programs in the country.
-I am proud to say that the DBT program at the Brattleboro Retreat continues to this day.
+This was early on in the dissemination of DBT (Marsha Linehan had just published her books in 1993) and I started one of the first adolescent Residential DBT programs in the country.